Mobilehome Rent Stabilization & Mobilehome Owner Protections Ordinance

 4. Mobilehome spaces owned managed or operated by a government agency.

-Key ordinance Provisions
+Key Ordinance Provisions

 • Newly constructed mobilehome spaces, which were initially held out for rent on or after January 1, 1990, mobilehome spaces used or rented for non-residential uses, and mobilehome spaces owned, managed, or operated by a government agency are all exempt from the ordinance.